Properties of Orlon Acrylic Fabric

 Cleanliness and Washability

 These fabrics do not contain soil or stain easily, and washing or dry cleaning quickly renews their freshness.
-A mild detergent should, however, be used in laundering since strong detergents will damage them.
-If desired, any ordinary cleaning fluid and household beach may be safely used.
+A mild detergent should, however, be used in laundering, since strong detergents will damage them.
+If desired, any ordinary cleaning fluid and household bleach may be safely used.

 Effect of Bleaches